cs357/textbook/notes/linear-least-squares.md

 <div>\[ f(t,{\bf x}) = x_1 e^{x_2 t} + x_2 e^{x_3 t} + \dotsb + x_{n-1} e^{x_n t} \]</div>
 is a **_non-linear least-squares problem_**.

+Linear least-squares problems have a closed form solution while nonlinear least-squares problems do not have a closed form solution and requires numerical methods to solve.

 ## Review Questions
-1. What does the least-squares solution minimize?
+1. What value does the least-squares solution minimize?
 2. For a given model and given data points, can you form the system $${\bf A x} \cong {\bf b} $$ for a least squares problem?
 3. For a small problem, given some data points and a model, can you determine the least squares solution?
 4. In general, what can we say about the value of the residual for the least squares solution?